 The presented uses cases have been grouped, depending on the different underlying topologies: a) IP-Optical integration; b) Multi-domain Traffic Engineered (TE) Networks; and c) Data center interconnections.

 2.1.
-IP-Optical integration
+Packet/Optical Integration

-In these use cases, an Optical domain is used to provide connectivity between IP routers which are connected with the Optical domains using access links (see Figure 1).
+In this use case, an Optical network is used to provide connectivity to some nodes of a Packet network (see Figure 1).